Dolomites Alta Via 2, Day 1: Brixen to Schlüterhütte

 From St. Andrea the bus continues to Plancios which is basically on the other side of the Plose mountain, at the other end of the ski area.
 Surprisignly, though, the bus stopped short of where we thought it was going.
 This was probably a seasonal thing and I think during the ski season the bus would have gone further.

 No problem, though, it just ended being a very easy walk of about an hour and a half to a place called Ski Hütte.
 This, to my understanding, was the name of a lift but also a name for the place itself.
 In any case, there were a few secluded hotels.

 Walking in the Rain

 We took a coffee break in one of the hotels at Ski Hütte and that’s when the rain started.
-From thereon it rained continuously.
+From thereon it rained continuously for the entire day.
 The next leg of the journey was walking over to Schatzerhütte (or Rifugio Schatzer).
-We stopped there for lunch and were already completely wet.
+By the time we stopped there for lunch we were already completely soaked.
 While eating, we did seriously wonder if it made any sense to continue in the rain.
-Well, sense or no sense, we decided to continue.
+Sense or no sense, we decided to continue.

 Peitlerkofel / Sass de Putia

 Once on Petlerscharte / Forcella di Putia, you will have an option to climb up the Peitlerkofel (Sass de Putia), the northernmost summit in the Dolomites.
 Unfortunately for us, this was not an option due to the weather but on a nice day we would have done it for sure.

 From what I read, this would not have been a difficult climb, and there are cable secured portions (Via Ferrata) in the most exposed parts.
 The views are supposed to be exceptional and apparently you can see over 400 church spires from there.
 This is a very popular climb so I’m guessing in the high season it can get crowded, especially on weekends.